anildwarepo/FabricSparkStructuredStreaming/README.md

 The delta table can be queried using SQL or used for further processing in Microsoft Fabric.

 ## Main Features
 - **Structured Streaming**: This repo showcases how to use Spark Structured Streaming to process real-time data streams.
-Use either the StructuredStreaming notebook or the StreamingSparkJob.py to run the streaming job.
+Use either the a notebook or using a Spark Job definition to run the streaming job.
 - **Integration with Azure Event Hub and Schema Registry**: The sample demonstrates how to read data from Azure Event Hub and use the Azure Schema Registry for schema management.This uses Avro schema to read the data from Event Hub and write it to Delta Table.
 - **Secretless Connection**: The notebook uses a secretless connection to Azure Event Hub, ensuring that sensitive information is not exposed in the code.
 - **Batch Processing**: Either Data Pipelines or Spark Job Definitions can be used for batch processing or using the Spark UI for interactive processing.